harness/developer-hub/docs/platform/2_Delegates/advanced-installation/install-a-delegate-with-3-rd-party-tool-custom-binaries.md

 ---
 title: Install a delegate with third-party tool custom binaries
-description: Use a delegate image that includes no binaries and use the delegate YAML environment variables to install the binaries you want.
+description: Use delegate environment variables to install a custom toolset on a delegate minimal image.
 # sidebar_position: 2
 helpdocs_topic_id: ql86a0iqta
 helpdocs_category_id: m9iau0y3hv